-- 12.1 The letter grade W indicates that a candidate has withdrawn from the examination. - 12.2 A candidate is permitted to withdraw from appearing in the ESE for one course or courses in ANY ONE of the semesters ONLY for exigencies deemed valid by the University authorities.

-12.3 Permission for withdrawal from the examination shall be granted only once during the entire duration of the programme.
+- 12.1 The letter grade W indicates that a candidate has withdrawn from the examination. - 12.2 A candidate is permitted to withdraw from appearing in the ESE for one or more courses in ANY ONE of the semesters ONLY for exigencies deemed valid by the University authorities. - 12.3 Permission for withdrawal from the examination shall be granted only once during the entire duration of the programme.

-- 12.4 Application for withdrawal shall be considered only if the student has registered for the course(s), and fulfilled the requirements for attendance and CIA tests. - 12.5 The application for withdrawal shall be made ten days prior to the commencement of the examination and duly approved by the Controller of Examinations.
-Notwithstanding the mandatory prerequisite of ten days notice, due consideration will be given under extraordinary circumstances. - 12.6 Withdrawal is not granted for arrear examinations of courses in previous semesters and for the final semester examinations. - 12.7 Candidates who have been granted permission to withdraw from the examination shall reappear for the course(s) when the course(s) are offered next. - 12.8 Withdrawal shall not be taken into account as an appearance for the examination when considering the eligibility of the candidate to qualify for First Class with Distinction.
+- 12.3 Application for withdrawal shall be considered only if the student has registered for the course(s), fulfilled the requirements for attendance and CIA tests. - 12.4 The application for withdrawal shall be made ten days prior to the commencement of the examination and duly approved by the Controller of Examinations.
+Notwithstanding the mandatory prerequisite of ten days notice, due consideration will be given under extraordinary circumstances. - 12.5 Withdrawal is not granted for arrear examinations of courses in previous semesters (for which the student has secured RA Grade) and for the final semester examinations. - 12.6 Candidates who have been granted permission to withdraw from the examination shall reappear for the course(s) in the subsequent semester. - 12.7 Withdrawal shall not be taken into account as an appearance for the examination when considering the eligibility of the student to qualify for First Class with Distinction.